fossabot/daudr-blog/content/blog/painless-angular-ssr/index.md

 ![Serve your Angular app right](https://images.unsplash.com/photo-1544986581-efac024faf62?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80)
 > Photo by [Alev Takil](https://unsplash.com/@alevtakil) on [Unsplash](https://unsplash.com)

-After a lot of research, you decided to use Angular as FE framework because you think it's the best fit for that e-commerce, but when you finally deploy it on production and you search it you don't find even if it's some time that's been published, what's going on?
+After a lot of research, you decided to use Angular as FE framework because you think it's the best fit for that e-commerce, but when you finally deploy it on production and you search it, you don't find even if it's some time that's been published, what's going on?

 Google recently updated its crawler to pre-render javascript Single Page Applications like Angular ones, but this technology doesn't always work well (and you need to know that not everybody uses Google to surf the Internet).